 On one occasion I had heard some very loud squealing in the bush close by but could not see what was happening and this may have just been part of normal mating behaviour.

 Several weeks later the same group of warthogs arrived to visit.
 I immediately noticed that one was suffering from a prolapsed womb which was very nasty.
-On closer examination it looked like the skin around the vulva had been torn away causing a severe injury that had opened the bowarthogdy cavity.
+On closer examination it looked like the skin around the vulva had been torn away causing a severe injury that had opened the body cavity.
 This made it easy for the internal organs to protrude from the abdominal cavity.
 The blue flies were already attracted to the site of the injury and had started laying their eggs in the moist area.
 In addition the prolapsed region was covered in dirt.
 To me it was obvious that this wound had little chance of recovery without medical intervention which it was unlikely to get.

 A few days later the group again arrived this time the injured female was looking very stressed and was rubbing the wound on every tree that she passed.
 The maggots that had hatched in the wound were irritating her.